 What is empty nest syndrome?

 The empty nest happens when a family transitions from the stage of raising children into a season of just parents living in the home.
-Empty nest syndrome represents the feelings of loss, grief, anxiety, and stress parents can experience when their children leave the home.
+Empty nest syndrome (ENS) represents the feelings of loss, grief, anxiety, and stress parents can experience when their children leave the home.

 Most couples who are empty nesters are married although single parents can suffer from empty nest syndrome as well, sometimes with greater emotional distress since they enter this season without a parent-partner.